The Rising Credit Card Debt Epidemic: How to Avoid or Overcome It.

 2) Move forward: I've found that clients in credit card debt are often focused on the past and what caused the credit card debt (young and dumb, health issue, job loss, etc.), but it's critical to focus on the present and plan for the future.
 Look forward, not backward!

-4) Get professional help: This isn't a shameless plug for Walk You To Wealth, and it may seem counterproductive to pay for help given the situation, but it is often a smart financial decision.
-The right financial planner can help you develop a plan and remain accountable, so that can pay off your debt significantly earlier than on your own.
-For example, paying off $20,000 of credit card debt six months earlier due to the help of a financial planner or coach saves you $1,800 in interest.
+4) Get professional help: It may seem counterproductive to pay for help given the situation, but it is often a smart financial decision.
+The right financial planner, advisor, or coach can help you develop a plan and remain accountable, so that can pay off your debt significantly earlier than on your own.
+For example, paying off $20,000 of credit card debt just six months earlier due to the help of a professional can save you $1,800 in interest.

 Disclaimer: The information in this post is provided for your convenience only and is not intended to be treated as financial, investment, tax, or other advice.
 The information is intended to be educational and is not tailored to the investment needs of any specific individual.
 It is also not intended to be relied upon as a forecast and is not an offer or solicitation to buy or sell any securities or to adopt any investment strategy.
 The opinions expressed are those of the author.
 Reliance upon the guidance and information in this presentation is at the sole discretion of the individual.